joshkendrick/MediaUtilityBelt/README.md

     2. Then you can click `Write Changes` to make those changes.
 - If you provide a Google Photos album name, it will attempt to find that album in your Google Photos and get the date/time by matching filenames.
 - It will try to read a date/time from the filename, the pattern is yyyy-MM-dd_HHmmss

+### Development:
+Everything necessary to compile/build/deploy should be included in the pom.
+You should be able to import this as a maven project into IntelliJ.

+There are 2 configurations you'll need to run in order to debug.
+Run the debug execution in the pom, then run a RemoteJVM Debugger config to debug it.

+#### Setup:
+Since this targets Java 11 (I used Amazon Coretto 11), to do development you will need to download the javafx sdk and put it on your computer someplace.
+You may have to update a config or setting to get it to build